 Data Enrichment

-Implementation: Implementation: Create JavaScript function that contains an OnUpdate handler.
+Implementation: Implementation: Create a JavaScript function that contains an OnUpdate handler.
 The handler listens for mutations or data-changes within a specified "Listen To Location" (or source collection).
 When any document within the collection is created or modified, the Eventing Function executes a user-defined routine.
-In this example, if the created or altered document contains two specifically named fields containing IP addresses (these respectively corresponding to the beginning and end of an address-range), the Eventing Function routine, get_numip_first_3_octets(ip), converts each of the IP addresses to an integer and upserts them as new fields in the document.
+In this example, if a new or updated document has two specifically named fields with IP addresses (representing the start and end of an address range), the Eventing Function uses get_numip_first_3_octets(ip) to convert those IPs into integers and adds them as new fields in the document.

 • Case 1: A new document is created in a specified, target collection: this new document is identical to the old, except that it has two new additional fields, which contain integers that correspond to the IP addresses.
 The original document, in the source collection, is not changed.